Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ## Results

-**The main results are that K-means could produce snow-cover masks for all 12 months based on the downloadesd Sentinel-2 imageries, the K-means and GMM classifications were highly consistent for the representative June scene, and the Gaussian Process model could reconstruct a smooth seasonal snow-cover curve with uncertainty estimates successfully even when some data are missing.**
+The main results show that K-means produced snow-cover masks for all 12 monthly Sentinel-2 scenes, K-means and GMM were highly consistent for the representative June scene, and the Gaussian Process model reconstructed a smooth seasonal snow-cover curve with uncertainty estimates.

 ### 1. Monthly K-means Snow Masks